kohlschutter/unsock/README.md

 # Security and permissions

+## Choosing a directory for `UNSOCK_DIR`

+In the examples, for simplicity, we use `/tmp/unsockets` for `UNSOCK_DIR`.

+Note that you should use a different directory in production, preferably one that has read/write permissions restricted to the user/group that uses the socket.

+You also don't necessarily need one directory; you can have separate directories for different processes.

 ## Socket file permissions

 By default, *unsock* does not modify permissions for created socket files.
 However, you may specify